xdexer/JUCEVST-CPP/README.md

 audio programming.

 Project will be made solely with JUCE framework for creating multi-platform audio applications.
-The result will be a VST with GUI that can be used in many popular DAWs, for e.g. FL Studio, Ableton Live and many more.
+The result will be a VST with GUI that can be used in many popular DAWs, e.g. FL Studio, Ableton Live and many more.

 Project Schedule (can be changed):